ForgedSengoku/BlocksMCTracker/README.md

 ---
 # BlocksMC Tracker

-BlocksMC Tracker is a *Electron App* application designed to monitor and track **player ban statuses** on BlocksMC in real-time.
-It features a sleek interface and can be easily hosted locally, even on mobile devices using **Termux**.
-A **desktop version** is now available for easier setup and use.

-> Note: The website version has been discontinued for a simpler setup and now has moved to electron.
+BlocksMC Tracker is an **Electron App** designed to monitor and track **player ban statuses** on BlocksMC in real-time.
+It features a sleek interface and can be easily hosted locally.
+Note that the website version has been discontinued for a simpler setup.
+The project now provides an Electron desktop app for Windows and an APK for Android devices.

+> **Important:**
+> - **Mobile Users:** Electron is not supported in Termux.
+For Android devices, download the APK file from [GitHub Releases](https://github.com/ForgedSengoku/BlocksMCTracker/releases) for a simpler, streamlined setup.
+> - **Desktop Users:** This version is available **only for Windows**.
+Linux and macOS versions are not provided.

 ---

 ## Features

 - **Real-Time Ban Monitoring** – Instantly check if a player is banned or unbanned on BlocksMC.
-- **Mobile-Friendly** – Runs on Termux, allowing you to host the tracker directly from your Android device.
+- **Mobile-Friendly** – For Android users, an APK file is available for easy installation.
 - **Stylish Interface** – Clean and modern design for a seamless user experience.
 - **Pink Theme** – A sleek pink-colored UI for a fresh look.
-- **Erase All Player Usernames** – Useful for clearing space and freeing up storage when tracking thousands of usernames.
+- **Erase All Player Usernames** – Useful for clearing space when tracking thousands of usernames.
 - **Lightweight** – Doesn’t require many resources since it’s only a ban checker tool.
 - **Local Hosting** – Defaults to `localhost:5052` for quick setup and testing.
 - **Automatic Updates** – Continuously refreshes player status without manual intervention.
 - **Cookie Storage** – Stores cookies locally for session persistence (no external databases required).
-- **Desktop Version Available** – An easy-to-install version for Windows, macOS, and Linux users.
+- **Desktop Version Available (Windows Only)** – An easy-to-install version for Windows users.

 ---